Electric vs. Gas Leaf Blowers

 As for emissions, or exhaust, electric blowers have none (at least not at your house).
 Gas blowers do blow some smoke, of course, and how much depends on the model.
 Four-cycle engines are more efficient and cleaner-running than two-cycle engines; some even pass California’s tough emissions laws.
 If you’re wondering which type is greener, it’s electric.
 Yes, electricity comes from coal-burning power plants (in most cases), but small gas engines pollute disproportionately for their output.
 In other words, your carbon footprint is bigger with gas than with electric for the same benefit.

 On average, electric wins in this category.
-Among the models tested by Consumer Reports this year, the electric blowers range from 4.5 to 9 pounds; the gas blowers start at 8 pounds and go up to 11.5.
+Among the models tested by Consumer Reports, the electric blowers range from 4.5 to 9 pounds; the gas blowers start at 8 pounds and go up to 11.5.

 The most common “maintenance” tasks you have to perform with a gas blower are buying and refilling the gas.
 There’s also oil, which must be mixed with the gas on 2-cycle engines and changed periodically on 4-cycle machines, not to mention the spark plug and probably some minor seasonal maintenance requirements (for off-season storage).
 Electric blowers have none of these.

 No contest.
-Electrics range in price from about $30 to $110; gas models range from about $70 to $190.
-However, you will need to buy a long extension cord for an electric, if you don’t already own one.
+Electrics start at about $30; gas models range from about $80 and up.
+However, you will need to purchase a long extension cord for an electric, if you don’t already own one.
 And you should buy a good cord that’s rated for the amperage draw of the leaf blower.
 Skimpy cords often don’t provided enough juice, especially at 100 feet, and under-powering is hard on electric motors.